 The growth of AI has fundamentally changed many sectors of logistics and supply chain.
 Here are a few AI capabilities you can evaluate how they fit into a company’s operations.

 Virtual assistants help visitors navigate their search through different product possibilities.
 Chatbots can be applied to all transactions at B2B marketplaces to identify procurement requests and manage buyers’ expectations.
 Businesses can reduce consumer response time and also decrease the need for customer service executives.

-Customers can now use voice-based service to track their shipment.
+Customers can now use voice-based services to track their shipments.
 An example of personalized customer experience is DHL’s partnership with Amazon.
-DHL customers can ask Alexa app to connect with Amazon Echo or Echo Dot smart speakers.
+DHL customers can ask the Alexa app to connect with Amazon Echo or Echo Dot smart speakers.
 All customers can receive status updates of their shipments by asking Alexa and real-time information as to the progress of their delivery.
-In the event of any issues, Echo users can directly contact DHL for assistance by its customer support team.
+In the event of any issues, Echo users can directly contact DHL for assistance from its customer support team.